An essential

 and globally.
 Ensuring the ‘renewable’

-status of bioenergy will mean tailoring these
+status of bioenergy means tailoring these

 mechanisms to each bioenergy production system,